Welcome to Chatsworth Road Medical Centre

 The NHS is well prepared for outbreaks of new infectious diseases and has put in place measures to ensure the safety of all patients and NHS staff while also ensuring services are available to the public as normal.

-Check online at gov.uk/coronavirus and at nhs.uk/conditions/coronavirus-covid-19 for advice on your travel and contact history and the latest COVID-19 information before attending the practice.
+Check online at gov.uk/coronavirus and at nhs.uk/conditions/coronavirus-covid-19 for advice and the latest COVID-19 information before attending the practice.

 Everyone is being reminded to follow Public Health England advice to: